 Analysis of Finnish, Slovakian, and South Korean Data

-Our epistemology is Bayesiastic and protean, following critical scientific realism (Niiniluoto 1999), by which we refer to a semi-positivistic approach that acknowledges researcher positionality as a component of the data being generated and interpreted.
+Our epistemology is Bayesian and protean, following critical scientific realism (Niiniluoto 1999), by which we refer to a semi-positivistic approach that acknowledges researcher positionality as a component of the data being generated and interpreted.
 In other words, while we do believe in and pursue knowledge that has truthlikeness, we are aware that the present methodology is defined by interpretive uncertainty and affected by how our team with collaborators perceive the world.
 Therefore, we are always prepared to update our beliefs and the knowledge we produce in the light of new evidence.
-Our positionality statements are publicly available (https://ore.jyu.fi/english/our-team).
+Our positionality statements are publicly available (https://ore.jyu.fi/english/our-team), and the team consists of researchers who are diverse in terms of cultural background, career stage, gaming habits, and gender.
+We are prepared to apply member checking by recruiting researchers and non-researchers with treatment-seeking gaming backgrounds to comment on our interpretations (for a related critical discussion, see Colder Carras et al. 2022).
 Below, the method for analyzing each dataset and syntheses thereof are described in detail.

 Clinical interviews: Up to 30 clinical interviews are carried out in each country annually for adults (A–B), with up to 15 adolescents in addition (C).
-Of those interviews, all Group A transcripts are selected for special expert analysis.
-We may additionally include selected Group B and Group C transcripts if the interviewing expert recommends further assessment for specific cases.
+Of those interviews, all Group A transcripts are selected for external expert analysis.
+We may additionally include selected Group B and Group C transcripts; for instance, if the interviewing expert recommends further assessment for specific cases.
 Five local licensed clinical psychologists and/or psychiatrists are invited to an expert panel.
+The goal is to invite experts with different views on diagnosing and understanding gaming disorders.
+Because an open call would unlikely reach experts with optimal diversity in our small countries, each panelist will be personally invited.
+The function of the panel is not to authorize “correct” or “consensus” interpretations (although the degree of consensus is assessed); rather, the panel serves to make transparent how different interpretations are constructed by documenting the arguments, premises, and reasoning provided by practicing experts who engage with in-depth cases.
+We will utilize this expert-generated “supra-data” in the analysis by showing how (expectedly) diverse interpretations can apply to individual cases.
 The panel members are provided with the interview transcripts, asked to answer three questions and reflect on potential gaming disorder diagnosis in each case (Supplement 3).
 Explicitly, each expert will be asked to explain why gaming disorder may or may not be present.
 A closed 2-day workshop will be organized for the five experts in their native language by our local team member.
 The goal of the event is to discuss and resolve discrepancies in their assessments.
 Ideally, the panel pursues agreement in the form of a collective report (approximately one page), yet minority views are expected and documented as well.
 The discussions are transcribed and translated with the original assessments into English by a professional translator.
-This process is repeated in each country annually, producing a total of 12 panel reports over the years.
+This process is repeated in each country three times annually—after 0, 12, and 24 months but not after 36 months because we must start final analysis at that point— producing a total of 9 panel reports over the years.